bzm3r/transpose-timing-tests/POST.md

 **Mystery:** why does the hybrid shuffle perform worse than pure threadgroup kernel on Intel devices?
 How can we explain the poor performance of the threadgroup approach at low threadgroup sizes on Intel HD 520?

 There is a way to shuffle bitmap matrices using only subgroup operations on Intel: transpose smaller matrices!
-Since the physical subgroup size on Intel devices is 8, let's tranpose 8x8 bit matrices using only subgroup operations.
-Note that 16 8x8 bit matrices fit inside one 32x32 bit matrix, so we need not fiddle with our data representation or reported performance metric (transpose/sec) too much.
+Since the physical subgroup size on Intel devices is 8, let's transpose 8x8 bit matrices using only subgroup operations.
+Note that 16 8x8 bit matrices fit inside one
+ 32x32 bit matrix, so we need not fiddle with our data representation or reported performance metric (transpose/sec) too much.
 Just consider an unqualified transpose in the 8x8 setting to be be the operation of transposing 16 8x8 bit matrices at once, by one threadgroup, instead of 32x32 bit matrix.
 The `Shuffle8` kernel has impressive performance on Intel devices:

 ![](./plots/intel_8vs32_comparison.png)